- Can a tutor help me to get an "A" on my paper?

 - Whom should I contact with my other questions?

 Maybe.
-Many of the students who get help at the Writing Center receive "A's" on their papers; however, the rate of grade improvement for spending an hour revising one paper in the Writing Center averages around 10% for that one paper.
-In other words, if a paper received a "D" before being revised, it might receive a "C" after revision help in the Writing Center.
-Spending more time at the Writing Center, though, will improve a writer's skills even more, which usually results in the writer showing added improvement after multiple visits to the Writing Center.
+Many of the students who get help at the CCRI Writing Center receive "A's" on their papers; however, the rate of grade improvement for spending an hour revising one paper in the Writing Center averages around 10% for that one paper.
+In other words, if a paper received a "D" before being revised, it might receive a "C" after revision help in the writing center.
+Spending more time at the writing center, though, will improve a writer's skills even more, which usually results in the writer showing added improvement after multiple visits to the writing center.

 No. Consultations are free for all CCRI students, faculty, and staff members.

-No. A student can just walk into one of the CCRI Writing Centers, and if no one is being helped, the student can receive tutoring assistance immediately.
+We highly recommend that you make an appointment ahead of time to ensure that you can been seen.
 While walk-in help often is available, having an appointment is better because a student will not have to wait around until other students who have appointments are finished.

 Sometimes.
-When a computer is available, a student who is getting help at the Writing Center can use it.
-The computers have Internet access, and students can write or revise papers, check their e-mail, and even look at websites.
-As with other computers in public areas, only material appropriate for viewing by people of all ages and different backgrounds is permitted in the CCRI Writing Centers.
+When a computer is available, a student who is getting help at one of the writing centers can use it.
+The computers have Internet access, and students can write or revise papers, check their email, and even look at websites.
+As with other computers in public areas, only material appropriate for viewing by people of all ages and different backgrounds is permitted in the CCRI Writing Center.

 Students can bring any items that might be useful, such as an assignment, a course's syllabus, a list of ideas for a paper, comments from professors, one or more drafts of a paper, questions, problems, or a referral form.
 If a student is doing research for a paper, source materials--such as articles, books, and printouts of pages from websites--also can be brought in.

 Yes.
-The Writing Center often helps students to get started on a project, such as with pre-writing techniques, research methods, and solutions for overcoming writer's block or another problem.
+The CCRI Writing Center often helps students to get started on a project, such as with prewriting techniques, research methods, and solutions for overcoming writer's block or another problem.

-If I send an e-mail copy of my paper to the Writing Center, will someone correct it and return it to me?
+If I send an email copy of my paper to the CCRI Writing Center, will someone correct it and return it to me?

-No. Students need to be physically present in one of the CCRI Writing Centers to get help with a paper.
+Yes.
+We can help you in person to work with you on a paper at one of the CCRI Writing Centers or connect with us remotely.
 During the consultation, both the student and a tutor will work on a paper; this kind of help will result in a student improving as a writer, as well as in a paper being improved.

-The Writing Center tutors include the coordinator and directors of the Writing Centers, as well as paid tutors and volunteers.
-Some of the Writing Center consultants have professional degrees, and all of the consultants have received good grades in their writing courses, as well as training in tutoring techniques and in writing consultations.
+The CCRI Writing Center tutors include the coordinator, other staff members, and peer tutors.
+Some of the writing center consultants have professional degrees, and all of the consultants have received good grades in their writing courses, as well as training in tutoring techniques and in writing consultations.

-The Success Center at the Newport Campus offers proofreading services.
-If more intensive writing or revision help is needed, a student can go to one of the Writing Centers on the Knight, Flanagan, and Liston Campuses.
+The CCRI Success Center on the Newport Campus offers proofreading services.
+If more intensive writing or revision help is needed, a student can go to one of the writing centers on the Knight, Flanagan, and/or Liston Campuses or connect with us remotely.